How to Send a Press Release Email Pitch [2024 Update]

 Can you share any specific examples or case studies to illustrate the successful implementation of the strategies outlined above?

 Yes!
-You can have a browse of some pitching examples here; there's also more details on PR distribution strategy here (now with more gifs!).
+You can have a browse of some pitching examples here; there's also more details on press release distribution strategy here (now with more gifs!).
 I'd also recommend following industry publications and more specifically, PR communities to stay in the loop on what does and does not work for email pitching (and pitching in general).
 Other people are an invaluable source of experience and cautionary tales, so if in doubt, ask.
 More often than you think, your peers will be only too happy to help.

 What are some common mistakes to avoid when crafting a press release email pitch, and how can I ensure that my pitch stands out among the multitude of emails journalists receive?